From DevOops to DevOps: 6 Strategies for Successful DevOps Transformation

 Include test automation into your strategy

-A process for automated building and testing software to run on target environments must be established.
+A process for the automated building and testing of software to run on target environments must be established.
 This process allows tests to be executed automatically when the code is published to the repository.
 Through this process, the task of creating automated tests to validate their code is integrated as a part of developers’ daily work.
 Several best practices can be employed:

-- Automate tests at different levels: unit, acceptance, and integration tests.
+- Automate tests at different levels: unit, acceptance, and integration tests

-- Run automated tests on production-like environments.
+- Run automated tests on production-like environments

-- Perform automated tests as much as possible.
+- Perform automated tests as much as possible

-- Automate both functional and non-functional tests.
+- Automate both functional and non-functional tests

 Use Telemetry and Metrics